kpolgar/Anonymyzer_AI_API/README.md

 # Anonymyzer_AI_API

-This API built with Node.js, Express.js, and uses PostgreSQL.
+This API was built with Node.js, Express.js, and uses PostgreSQL.
 It is used for user signin/registration as well as keeping track of the number of entries for each user.

 ![picture of the app](https://github.com/kpolgar/Anonymyzer_AI/blob/master/Anonymizer_AI.png)